 Upper Level Credit

-The course is not equivalent to a UM-Dearborn course, however, it is considered college level.
-The course will transfer as general elective credit, but may not be used to satisfy any specific requirements.
+The course is not equivalent to a UM-Dearborn course, however, is considered college level.
+The course will transfer as general credit, but may not be used to satisfy any specific requirements.

 Course needs to be petitioned for credit.
 This may occur when the evaluator is unable to determine, based on the information that appears on your transcript, what credit should be awarded.
-It is also very likely to occur in the case of a topics or experiential (independent study, independent research, field work, or internship) course.
-(Any course that you may not have received credit for may be petitioned through your academic unit.
-You should speak with an academic advisor concerning the petitioning process at your earliest convenience upon enrollment.)
+This is also likely to occur in the case of a topics or experiential (independent study, independent research, field work, or internship) course.
+Any non-transferable course may be petitioned through your academic unit.
+You should speak with an academic advisor in your unit concerning the petition process at your earliest convenience upon enrollment.

-The University of Michigan-Dearborn Evaluator adds courses to the Course Transfer System as they are reviewed.
+Courses will be added to the system as they are reviewed.
 If you do not see your course or institution listed, it does not mean that you will not receive credit.
-It simply means that your course or institution has not yet been reviewed.
+It means that your course or institution has not yet been reviewed.